 Helping toddlers and preschoolers feel positive about a new baby

-When a new baby comes, children (especially toddlers) might feel you’re giving all your attention and love to the new baby.
-If you can be sensitive to these feelings, listen and show lots of affection, it shows your other children you’re still there for them.
+When a new baby comes, your toddler or preschooler might feel you’re giving all your attention and love to the new baby.
+If you can be sensitive to their feelings, listen and show plenty of affection, it shows your child you’re still there for them.
 It also helps them feel secure.

-You can also look for times when they can enjoy extra attention from their other parent or a close family member, perhaps going to the park or reading a story together.
+You can also look for opportunities for your toddler or preschooler to have extra time with close family members or friends, perhaps by going to the park or doing a special activity together.

-If you also explain to your other children that they don’t have to do too much, it helps to keep things fun and positive.
-For example, let them know that you’ll take care of things when the baby cries in the night.
+And if you also explain to your toddler or preschooler that they don’t have to do too much, it helps to keep things fun and positive.
+For example, let them know that the grown-ups will take care of things when the baby cries in the night.

-If you’re breastfeeding, it can help to think about how your other children might respond.
+If the new baby is breastfeeding, it can help to think about how your toddler or preschooler might respond to this.
 They’re likely to be curious about breastfeeding and they might want to watch.
-They might also want be near you, or even climb into your lap while you breastfeed the baby.
+They might also want to be nearby during breastfeeding or even climb into their breastfeeding mother’s lap.

 It’s also common for toddlers and even preschoolers to ask for a breastfeed at some point.
-How you respond is up to you.
+There’s no right or wrong in this situation.

-If you’d prefer that your older child didn’t try breastfeeding, you can explain that breastmilk is made especially for babies, then offer a special drink or snack babies can’t have.
-You could also distract your child with another activity, or even offer a taste of breastmilk from a cup.
+If you’d prefer that your toddler or preschooler doesn’t try breastfeeding, you can explain that breastmilk is made especially for babies, then offer a special drink or snack babies can’t have.
+You or your partner could also distract your toddler or preschooler with another activity or even offer a taste of breastmilk from a cup.

-You can make breastfeeding a special time for all your children.
-Here are some ideas:
+You can also make breastfeeding a special time for all your children.
+Here are ideas:

-- While the baby is feeding, give your children a favourite toy, activity or task.
-You might like to keep a special box of toys aside for them to enjoy at these times.
+- While the baby is feeding, give your toddler or preschooler a favourite toy, activity or task.
+You might like to keep a special box of toys aside for them to enjoy during breastfeeding.

-- If your other children are watching, you can explain that breastfeeding is a natural part of life.
-You can tell your children how the milk helps the baby grow strong and healthy.
+- If your toddler or preschooler is watching, explain that breastfeeding is a natural part of life.
+You can tell your toddler or preschooler how the milk helps the baby grow strong and healthy.